aviars/poet/README.md

 ------------

 The  example signed JWT (JWS) contains infromation about the _Cardiac Risk App_ OAuth2 application and is signed by _nate-trust.org_.
 The JWS is signed with a private key using the `RS256 Algorithm`.
-If an x509 certificate was used for signing, then the corresponding public certificate shall be hosted at `https://nate-trust.org/.welknown/poet.pem`.
-If an bare key was used, the corresponding public key shall be hosted at `https://nate-trust.org/.welknown/poet.jwks`.
+If an x509 certificate is used for signing, then the corresponding public certificate shall be hosted at `https://nate-trust.org/.welknown/poet.pem`.
+If a bare key iss used, the corresponding public key shall be hosted at `https://nate-trust.org/.welknown/poet.jwks`.

 Header